fortana-co/react-dropzone-uploader/README.md

 RDU's callback props `onChangeStatus`, `getUploadParams`, and `validate` receive a `fileWithMeta` object, while `onSubmit` receives an array of `fileWithMeta` objects.

+>For convenience, `onChangeStatus` also receives the array of `fileWithMeta` objects being tracked by the dropzone as a third argument.

 These objects give you all the metadata you could want for creating a customized, reactive file dropzone, file input, or file uploader.

 Note that `fileWithMeta` objects __are mutable__.
 If you mutate them, RDU may behave unexpectedly, so don't do this!

->This is why, for example, `onChangeStatus` receives (fileWithMeta, status) instead of just (fileWithMeta).
-Client code gets the correct, immutable value of `status` when `onChangeStatus` was called, even if fileWithMeta is later mutated.
+>This is why, for example, `onChangeStatus` receives fileWithMeta and status instead of just fileWithMeta.
+Client code gets the correct, immutable value of `status` when `onChangeStatus` was called, even if `fileWithMeta` is later mutated.

 `getUploadParams` and `onChangeStatus` have an explicit API for merging new values into a file's meta.
 If you return something like `{ meta: { newKey: newValue } }` from these functions, RDU merges the new values into the file's `meta`.